ladbsoft/simple-24c16-dumper/README.md

 |+5V|Vcc|Power|

 ## Instructions
-- Upload sketch to an Arduino Mega
+- Upload sketch to an Arduino (Uno, Nano, Mega...)
 - Connect using serial monitor
 - Send a `c` to clear the chip, or an `s` to read it.
 Read data will be presented as hex in the serial console.